Organizational Structure and Function

 Designated representatives of the lakes of the Eagle River Chain function in an advisory role on matters concerning treatment options, prevention options and contractors.

 Since formation in 2007, the individual lake associations of the Eagle River Chain provided a designated representative to the Commission who served in an advisory role.
-With the dissolution of the individual lake associations and consolidation with ERCLA at the end of 2017, ERCLA established the role of Lake Captain.
-Each lake has a Lake Captain who represents their respective lake to the Commission.
-These representatives to the Commission do not have voting rights.
+With the dissolution of the individual lake associations and consolidation with ERCLA in 2017, ERCLA now represents the lakes of the Eagle River Chain.
+ERCLA assists the Commission in achieving the goals of the EWM management plan through financial support and with volunteer efforts.
+ERCLA does not have voting rights.

-The Commission develops an annual budget to fund the recommended management plan for each lake in each municipality and sponsoring lake association.
+The Commission develops an annual budget to fund the recommended management plan for each lake in each municipality.
 Each municipalities’ share of the cost is defined pursuant to a funding formula determined by shoreline miles.

 The Eagle River Chain of Lakes Association (ERCLA) has supported the Commission since the Commission’s formation in 2007.
 It functions as an umbrella organization providing education to riparians on Chainwide management efforts.
 It recruits and trains volunteers to provide the required in-kind grant match for the Commission’s WDNR grants.
 Through its newsletter, ERCLA informs more than 1,700 property owners on the status of AIS management efforts and other Chainwide activities.
 ERCLA sponsored activities help the Commission secure grant funding.